The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors

-While suggestions remain a popular feature, they might in fact reduce typing speed or negatively impact the experience of some users~\cite{Banovic2019mobilehci, Dalvi2016, Buschek2018researchime, Palin2019}.
-For illustration, fast typists might enter text faster than reading and selecting from a list of suggestions.
-This is particularly likely as suggested text becomes more extensive (e.g. increasing number of parallel suggestions and/or suggesting longer phrases~\cite{Buschek2021emails}).
-Suggestions may also make texts shorter and more predictable~\cite{Arnold2020image_captions} or influence the expressed sentiment~\cite{Arnold2018review_sentiment}.

-On the one hand, these insights motivate conservative suggestion presentation, such as only giving a suggestion if it is an extremely likely sentence continuation -- an approach taken by Google in their \textit{Smart Compose} feature in GMail~\cite{Chen2019smartcompose}.
-On the other hand, recent HCI research has started to explore text suggestions beyond efficiency.

-This direction fits well to the rise of large language models, which are much more suited to generate longer pieces of text while respecting prior context.
-Here, we now see systems being conceptualized, presented and/or reflected on as \textit{writing assistants}, which may provide some degree of inspiration~\cite{lee_coauthor_2022, Singh2022elephant, Yuan2022wordcraft, Bhat2022,chung_intersection_2021}.
+With the rise of large language models, we now see systems increasingly being conceptualized, presented and/or reflected on as \textit{writing assistants}, which may provide some degree of inspiration~\cite{lee_coauthor_2022, Singh2022elephant, Yuan2022wordcraft, Bhat2022,chung_intersection_2021}.
 Generative models could also enhance the versatility of interactive storytelling systems as proposed by \citet{swanson_say_2012}.
-This links traditional HCI questions (e.g. UI design factors) to emerging questions of authorship (cf.~\cite{lehmann_suggestion_2022}).
+The UIs of such systems now explore designs beyond integration at the user's cursor in the text box or a ``suggestion bar'' above the keyboard (cf. \cite{Arnold2016phrases_vs_words, Bi2014, Buschek2021emails, Quinn2016chi}): For example, generated inspirational content is controlled and presented via sidebars~\cite{Yuan2022wordcraft}, visual story arcs~\cite{Chung2022talebrush}, manipulable metaphors~\cite{Gero2019metaphor}, and modalities beyond text (e.g. images, sound)~\cite{Singh2022elephant}.
+In sum, the broader framing of writing assistance links traditional HCI questions (e.g. UI design factors) to emerging questions of authorship (cf.~\cite{lehmann_suggestion_2022}).